mirochaj/ares/doc/examples.rst

 Advanced
 --------
 Coming soon.
-For now, peruse ``ares/tests/dTb`` for lots of different 21-cm examples and ``ares/tests/rt1d`` for a few extra 1-D radiative transfer problems.
+For now, peruse ``ares/tests/dTb`` for lots of different 21-cm examples and ``ares/tests/rt1d`` for a few more 1-D radiative transfer problems.

 Under the hood
 --------------